2015–16 Washington State Cougars women's basketball team

 The 2015–16 Washington State Cougars women's basketball team represented Washington State University during the 2015–16 NCAA Division I women's basketball season.
-The cougars, led by ninth year head coach June Daugherty, played their games at the Beasley Coliseum and were members of the Pac-12 Conference.
-They finished the season 14–16, 5–13 in Pac-12 play to finish in ninth place.
+The Cougars, led by ninth-year head coach June Daugherty, played their games at the Beasley Coliseum in Pullman, Washington and were members of the Pac-12 Conference.
+They finished the season 14–16, 5–13 in Pac-12 play, to finish in ninth place.
 They lost in the first round of the Pac-12 women's basketball tournament to USC.